 In addition to her TV work, Liz is a conference facilitator and awards host, and has MC'd various events, including most recently, the UK's National Science and Engineering Competition Awards and the Natural History Museum's prestigious Wildlife Photographer of the Year Awards

 Liz combines academic knowledge and experience with energy and charisma, and is a delight to work with.
-If you would like to book her for your Event, Conference or Exhibition, please contact a Prime Performers Booking Agent on 020 7251 8222.
+She also works with some of the world's leading marine biologists and campaigners to discover the true dangers of plastic in our oceans and the damage it is doing to the environment.
+If you would like to book Liz for your Event, Conference or Exhibition, please contact a Prime Performers Booking Agent on 020 7251 8222.

 PHOTO CREDIT: WALL TO WALL AND STEPHEN PERRY